Lower Body in the Golf Swing: Step into Some Speed

 Chuck: Lift the heel...good.

 Now it's the same drill.
 Notice how his hips are rotating, but they're also stopping and decelerating.
-Once that glute fires - this is really important - as your glute contracts, it keeps the hips from pivoting.
+Once that glute fires — this is really important — as your glute contracts, it prevents the hips from continuing to pivot open.
 Go ahead and get into that impact position without the bag again.

-Lift your left heel and stomp it; we'll go through the whole thing in sequence.
+Lift your lead heel and stomp it; we'll go through the whole thing in sequence.
 Put it down hard.
-Now if your glute's fully engaged, how much farther can you turn your hips there?
+Now if your glute's fully engaged, how much farther can you turn your hips from there?

 Clay: Not very much farther.
 It's pretty much stopped there.
 It's braced.

-Chuck: That's pretty much it, right?
+Chuck: That's pretty much the extent of the rotation, right?
 Now get back into that impact position again.
 Do the same thing, and now relax your glute.
-Let it relax.
+Let it go completely.
 How far can you turn now?

 Glute fully engagedGlute fully engaged